sinergy/ykquiz/README.md

 Say our app has an `SignUpActivity` to handle the process of member registration and the whole registration process has been split into 3 steps.
 Each step has been implemented by its corresponding `Fragment` class.
 When user finished the registration requirement of one step and went to the next step, we increased the `currentStep` member varaible by `1`.
 We save the value of `currentStep` in method `onSaveInstanceState(Bundle bundle)` and restore it in the method `onCreate(Bundle savedInstanceState)`.

 Here we have another choice that we could restore the value of `currentStep` in the method `onRestoreInstanceState(Bundle savedInstanceState)`.
 Also, we could save the user's input of each step in `onSaveInstanceState` if we decide to use all these information as parameters of an API call at the final step of registration.
 By doing that, we help user keep values they input so that they have no need to input the same information again if the activity accidently destroyed because we could restore the values next time we retore this activity.
-However, what values(states) to save and when to restore them(`onCreate()` or `onRestoreInstanceState()`) are depends on the design of the application.
+However, what values (states) to save and when to restore (`onCreate()` or `onRestoreInstanceState()`) are depends on the design of the application.

 ```java
 public class SingUpActivity extends AppCompatActivity {